 Taking A Train To Russia

-There are several train routes that connect St.Petersburg and Moscow with some European capitals; Helsinki, Berlin, Warsaw, Vienna, Prague, Tallinn, most of them depart once a week, except Helsinki and Tallinn, these go every day.
-Prices are between 30 Euro and 250 Euro, depending on distance.
+Several train routes connect St.Petersburg and Moscow with some European capitals; Helsinki, Berlin, Warsaw, Vienna, Prague, Tallinn; most of them depart once a week, except Helsinki and Tallinn, these go every day.
+Prices are between 30 Euro and 250 Euro, depending on the distance.

 Russia By Bus

-It’s an option if you come from one of the nearby countries, there are many buses connection St.Petersburg with Finland, Estonia, Latvia, Lithuania, Belarus.
-Bus tickets are usually quite cheap, from 10 Euro.
+It’s an option if you come from one of the nearby countries; many buses connect St.Petersburg with Finland, Estonia, Latvia, Lithuania, and Belarus.
+Bus tickets are usually relatively cheap, from 10 Euro.

 Arriving To Russia By Sea

-This option is basically limited to St.Petersburg; there are several cruises that go to Scandinavian countries, Finland and Estonia and make a stop here, ferries passengers are allowed to stay within St.Petersburg without a visa for 72 hours.
+This option is basically limited to St.Petersburg; several cruises go to Scandinavian countries, Finland and Estonia, and make a stop here; ferries passengers are allowed to stay within St.Petersburg without a visa for 72 hours.